doctorillo/w-example/README.md

-### This example contains 1 of 12 microservices -"parties-ms" and 1 of 2 API gateways - "customer-api"
+### This example contains 1 of 12 microservices -"parties-ms" and 1 of 2 APIs gateways - "customer-api"

 ### Project structure